MQL vs. SQL: A Guide to Maximizing Revenue Growth

 Frequently asked questions

-What is difference between SQL and MQL?
+What is the difference between SQL and MQL?

 • A Marketing Qualified Lead (MQL) is a marketing sales lead that is likely to become an actual customer.
-In relationship to your website, the MQL might be a visitor who has shown an interest in your site's content.
+In relation to your website, the MQL might be a visitor who has shown an interest in your site's content.
 A Sales Qualified Lead (SQL) indicates an immediate interest in purchasing your products.
 In contrast, MQLs are leads that might need more education and follow-up.

 What is an example of MQL?